TejaswhiKY/AI-MEDICAL-PRESCRIPITION/README.md

 Overview

-This repository stays synchronized with the deployed AI Medical Prescription Verification app by Ratan.
+This repository stays synchronized with the deployed AI Medical Prescription Verification app by Tejaswhi.
 Any modifications made to the deployed project will automatically be committed and pushed here.

 Deployment